Reaping the rewards of the Sustainable Development Goals

 This cannot be achieved through business as usual or simple corporate social responsibility projects.
 It will require business to:

-1. Build support for the SDGs as the right growth strategy
+1. Invest in the SDGs as the right growth strategy

 The more leaders understand the business case for the SDGs, the faster we will progress towards doing better business in a better world.